|Elliott Sound Products||AN-001|

 If R1 is made lower than R2 and R3, the circuit has gain.
 If R1 is higher than R2 and R3, the circuit can accept higher input voltages because it acts as an attenuator.
 For example, if R1 is 1k, the circuit has a gain of 10, and if 100k, the gain is 0.1 (an attenuation of 10).
 All normal opamp restrictions apply, so if a high gain is used frequency response will be affected.
 C1 is optional - you may need to include it if the circuit oscillates.
 The value will normally be between 10pF and 100pF, depending on the speed you need and circuit layout.

 One interesting result of using the inverting topology is that the input node is a 'virtual earth' and it enables the circuit to sum multiple inputs.
 R1 can be duplicated to give another input, and this can be extended.
 The original SSL circuit used two of these rectifiers with four inputs each.
-Remember that this is the same as operating the first opamp with a gain of four, so high frequency response may be affected.
+Remember that this is the same as operating the first opamp with a gain of four, so high frequency response may be affected without you realising it.

 A simple precision rectifier circuit was published by Intersil [ 2 ].
 This is an interesting variation, because it uses a single supply opamp but still gives full-wave rectification, with both input and output earth (ground) referenced.
 Unfortunately, the specified opamp is not especially common, although other devices could be used.
 The CA3140 is a reasonably fast opamp, having a slew rate of 7V/us.
 I will leave it to the reader to determine suitable types (other than that suggested below).
 The essential features are that the two inputs must be able to operate at below zero volts (typically -0.5V), and the output must also include close to zero volts.